 Low Temperature District Heating for the Baltic Sea Region

-The participating 19 project partners represent local, regional and national authorities, district heating suppliers, energy agencies, research institutions, and associations.
-Jointly they strive to make the district heating infrastructure in their municipalities and regions, but also on a broader scale in other BSR regions, more sustainable by integrating low temperature district heating (LTDH) solutions.
-To reach this aim, the authorities and institutions participating in LowTEMP will be provided with expertise and tools on how to plan, finance, install and manage LTDH systems.
+The participating 19 project partners represented local, regional and national authorities, district heating suppliers, energy agencies, research institutions, and associations.
+Jointly they strove to make the district heating infrastructure in their municipalities and regions, but also on a broader scale in other BSR regions, more sustainable by integrating low temperature district heating (LTDH) solutions.
+To reach this aim, the partners in LowTEMP developed strategies and tools on how to plan, finance, install and manage LTDH systems.
+Furthermore, partners implemented pilot measures in their countries.
+The project results are available on the LowTEMP project website.
+During the extension stage project LowTEMP 2.0., the results on capacity building will be further elaborated.

-The overall aim of LowTEMP is to contribute to the reduction of energy waste and greenhouse gas emissions in the Baltic Sea Region by promoting sustainable and efficient energy supply systems.
+The overall aim of LowTEMP was to contribute to the reduction of energy waste and greenhouse gas emissions in the Baltic Sea Region by promoting sustainable and efficient energy supply systems.

 - Increasing know-how on low temperature district heating (LTDH) systems